SM Mall of Asia: Conrad Manila

 The Mall of Asia Complex also host the Conrad Manila, a 347-room hotel located between the SMX Convention Center Manila and the Esplanade and stands along Palm Coast Avenue and the corner of Seaside Boulevard.
 Opened in 2016, the hotel serves as the complex's premier class hotel.
 Its podium houses the S Maison, a 2-storey retail area and the Dessert Museum, a candy-themed art exhibition.
 The S Maison is considered by SM Prime a separate mall from the main SM Mall of Asia shopping mall complex as the mall targets the upper income levels, and is designated as the 62nd SM Supermall in the Philippines.

 Hotel101 Manila

-The Hotel101 Manila is a 518-room 3-star hotel located within EDSA Extension.
+The Hotel101 Manila is a 518-room 3-star hotel located along EDSA.
 Groundbreaking began in June 2012, and was opened in July 2016, which was graced by then-Tourism Secretary Wanda Tulfo Teo and other high officials.
 The hotel is owned by Hotel of Asia, Inc., a subsidiary of the DoubleDragon Properties and serves as Hotel 101's first and flagship hotel in the country.
 The hotel featuring the Horizon Café, an all-day dining restaurant, a swimming pool and Jacuzzi, both located at the 2nd floor.